 Day 1: Fly Into Paro

-Flight into Paro with Bhutan Air.
+Fly into Paro with Bhutan Air.
 The flight takes you over the great Himalayas, offering most beautiful scenery of the world’s highest peaks.
 As you enter Paro valley, you will see the Paro Dzong (fortress) on the hillside overlooking the Paro Chu (river), with Ta Dzong, formerly a watchtower and now National Museum, above it.
-After arrival and immigration you will settle into your homestay and go exploring the beautiful Paro valley on a bicycle.
+After arrival and immigration, you will settle into your homestay and go exploring the beautiful Paro valley on a bicycle.

 Overnight stay at a homestay with a local family at Paro.